 While there are cases where you can still recover some or even all of your data after formatting your SD card, this article is about avoiding a format – so read on.

-Disk Drill logoFortunately, you can recover files from an SD card asking to be formatted using data recovery software.
 For this article, we’ll be using Disk Drill.
-It’s powerful and easy-to-use, and it can access devices that your computer refuses to recognize (as long as it appears in Device Manager).
+It’s powerful and easy to use, and it can access devices that your computer refuses to recognize (as long as it appears in Device Manager).
+Equally importantly, it provides an image backup tool called “Byte-to-byte” backup; this feature can help you create a backup and scan it for data, all within the app.

 To recover your SD card without formatting using Disk Drill: